LevFain/LevsProjects/RandomScenario/README.txt

 How to use:
 	1) Place any scenario file you want in the scnx folder
 	2) start "start.bat"
+	3) type either 'start' or 'change'
+		-start; starts the main program
+		-change; allows you to change the domainID in the BAT that will be used

-Comes with 4 random scenarios I chose for testings....
+Comes with a few random scenarios I chose for testings....